Fl0W97/ci-c5-housing-market-prices/TESTING.md

 </details>

 ### [CSS validator](https://jigsaw.w3.org/css-validator/)
 A few errors has been returned.
-However, since the streamlit app creates the CSS code and the errors do not seem to interfere with the use of the dashboard I ignore them.
+However, the errors do not seem to interfere with the use of the dashboard I ignore them.
+CSS is not focus of this project and is be provided from streamlit standard.

 <details>
 <summary>see details about CSS validator</summary>